vitamins/archinstaller/README.md

 </pre>

 ### Manual Partitioning
-If you want to create the partitions and filesystems on your own, set "manual_part" to "yes".
+If you want to create the partitions and filesystems on your own, set "manual_part" to 'yes'.
 Then the following assumptions are made by the script:
 - The partitions contain newly created filesystems.
 - The root partition is mounted to /mnt.
 - If using UEFI, the ESP is mounted to /mnt/boot.
 - Any other seperate partition like /usr or /var is mounted below the /mnt/ directory.
-- The variables "dest_disk" and "root_partition_number" point to the root partition.
+- The variables "dest_disk" and "root_num" point to the root partition.
 This information is required for installing the bootloader.
 - The variable "partition_table" is set according to the partition table used for the root partition.
 - The partitions are manually unmounted before rebooting.